-In terms of the best fastpitch softball bats, we feel that the Easton Mako, Demarini CF6, and Louisville Xeno are the top three choices for this year.
-The Mako and CF6 are quite similar so in all honesty the decision could come down to who you have the most confidence in: Easton or Demarini?
-We believe the Mako is slightly better when it comes to bat speed and reduced vibrations, but in some cases the difference is very small.
+In terms of the fastpitch softball bats, we feel that the Easton Mako, Demarini CF7, and Louisville Xeno are the top three choices for this year.
+The Mako and CF7 are quite similar so in all honesty the decision could come down to who you have the most confidence in: Easton or Demarini?
+We believe the Mako is slightly better when it comes to speed and reduced vibrations, but in some cases the difference is very small.
 The Louisville Xeno has made the list as well for the second year in a row.
 Where we really like the Xeno is its ability to provide hitters with an incredible quick break in period.
 In fact you really need no break in at all as it is ready right off the shelf.
-Either way, going with either three of these fastpitch bats will make you a better hitters.
+Either way, going with either of these three will make you a better hitter.

-In terms of the best slowpitch softball bats, we really like the Louisville Z2000.
-Available in many different variations such as ASA/USSSA approved and balanced or end loaded swings, the Z-2000 is an affordable bat that provides a great amount of pop.
+On the flip side for other softball players, we really like the Louisville Z2000 and Z3000 series.
+Available in many different variations such as ASA/USSSA approved and balanced or end loaded swings, the Z-2000 is an affordable option that provides a great amount of pop.
 The main reason we like the Z2000 is that we feel it provides hitters with a much lighter swing than others that are available.
-The LS-2X composite applied to all Z-2000 bats provides stronger interior walls, but allows for the bat to still remain thin.
-Although the Z-2000 is our top choice within our slowpitch softball bat reviews, we wouldn’t discount the Demarini Stadium 2.1 or Worth Legit models.
+The LS-2X composite applied to all Z-2000 models provides stronger interior walls, but allows for it to still remain thin.
+Although the Z-2000 is our top of our list of slowpitch softball bats, we wouldn’t discount the Demarini Stadium 2.1 or Worth Legit models.
 If you like an extra whip or flex feeling in your swing then you’ll love the Worth Legit.
 If you instead want a stiffer feel then you will probably be quite happy with the Demarini Stadium instead.

 Importance of Reviews

 If you are anything like me, you want to break down every single thing before you make a purchase.
 After all as a consumer it comes down to you to make the best choice possible.
-To help you with this, we have put together a brand new softball bat reviews page where we look at the top bats available in 2013 and 2014.
+To help you with this, we have put together a brand new softball bat reviews page where we look at the top ones available in 2014 and 2015.
 Here are some things to keep in mind:

 - All slowpitch bats feature a 34″ length and a 2 1/4″ barrel diameter.
 What makes each distinct is the weight, the type of load, and the organization it has been approved for.

-- When looking for the best fastpitch bats, two of the important thing to look for are the length of the bat and the weight.
-Typically youth players look for a bat that measures 26 to 32 inches in length while adult players stick in the range of 30-34 inches.
+- When looking for the best fastpitch bats, two of the important thing to look for are the length and the weight.
+Typically youth players look for a model that measures 26 to 32 inches in length while adult players stick in the range of 30-34 inches.
 The other item to look into is the amount of drop.
-A lower number typcially means a lighter bat, while a higher number is meant for stronger more powerful hitters.
+A lower number typcially means a lighter model, while a higher number is meant for stronger more powerful hitters.

 - The ASA standard is widely considered to be the strictest standard for softball play.
 When your bat has the ASA stamp of approval, you can pretty much guarantee that it can be used in any league you play for.
 Their rules are constantly changing and you can see a full run down on this ASA rules site

-- The last section of our softball bat reviews page is dedicated to the bats specifically approved by the USSSA.
+- The last section of our softball bat reviews page is dedicated to those specifically approved by the USSSA.
 The USSSA is similar to the ASA with the main exception that they allow for a 100+ MPH batted ball speed.

 What factors went into our softball bat reviews?

 - Material: how a bat is built goes a long way when making a list of the best softball bats.
-Composite bats are ideal, but also expensive.
+Composite material is ideal, but also expensive.
 Some other regular aluminum bats have proven to be quite strong and high performing providing you with more bang for your buck.

 - Organizational Approval: some of the best softball bats that we reviewed were only approved by the ASA association, while others could only be used by USSSA leagues.
-We believe that our ASA Softball Bats, and USSSA Softball Bats pages provide a great amount of insight about which are indeed the top performers.
+We believe that our ASA, and USSSA pages provide a great amount of insight about which are indeed the top performers.

 - Cost: Let’s face it…many of us are on a budget.
 Although the $300 softball bats are fantastic, not all of us need one.
-There is no doubt that bats such as the 2013 Easton Stealth are top performers, but some of us have to be a little more careful with our wallets.
+There is no doubt that bats such as the 2014 Easton Mako are top performers, but some of us have to be a little more careful with our wallets.